fynv/ScoreDraftEditor/README.md

 # ScoreDraft Editor

 ScoreDraft Editor is an [Electron](https://www.electronjs.org/) based editor UI for [ScoreDraft](https://github.com/fynv/ScoreDraft), designated for its [YAML based input format](https://fynv.github.io/ScoreDraft/intro_eng.html#yaml-based-input).
-ScoreDraft Editor can be used for music composing, previewing, engraving (with the help of [LilyPond](http://lilypond.org/)) and sharing (as a staic HTML demo-page).
+ScoreDraft Editor can be used for music composing, previewing, engraving (with the help of [LilyPond](http://lilypond.org/)) and sharing (as a static HTML demo-page).

 Like LilyPond, ScoreDraft Editor supports your composing process through a simple text editor interface instead of a Piano Roll used by most DAW.
-ScoreDraft enhances LilyPond in the following apsects:
+ScoreDraft enhances LilyPond in the following aspects:

 * Providing a built-in synthesizer, which supports SoundFont2.
 The synthesizer can be activated anytime during the composing process.
 Depending on the sound-font of your choice, the sound quality can be much better than the system sequencer.

-* Provding a voice synthesizer, compatible to [UTAU]([utau.us](http://utau.us)).
+* Providing a voice synthesizer, compatible to [UTAU]([utau.us](http://utau.us)).
 Composer can preview not only the melody, but also the voice part.

 * Providing a sequence visualizer called Meteor.
 The visualizer component can be embedded into the HTML demo-page.